alexdelprete/HA-NeoPool-MQTT/README.md

 In case you don't use the provided `user_config_override.h` file, you'll need to follow the Manual Configuration Steps section below.

-## Manual configuration steps
+## Configuration steps

+1. **Tasmota**
-1. From Tasmota console, run these commands to optimize the device configuration:
+   From Tasmota console, run these commands to optimize the device configuration:

     _This sets Retain flag for telemetry topic so that HA entities are immediately available_
     ```console